• Skip to main content

 Ladies of Charity

-The Ladies of Charity is a Vincentian organization whose motto is “To serve rather than be served, in humility, simplicity, and charity. ”The purpose is to assist the poor.
-Volunteers staff a Center at 4th and State, where items are distributed for free, on Mondays and Fridays.
+The Ladies of Charity is a Vincentian organization whose motto is “To serve rather than be served, in humility, simplicity, and charity.”
+The purpose is to assist the needy.
+Volunteers staff a Center at 4th and State, where food, clothing, and household items are distributed for free, on Mondays and Fridays.
 Ladies of Charity volunteers also staff a Thrift Store at 24th and Elm, where donated items are sold from Tuesday through Saturday.
+Volunteers also assist clients who sign up for our free laundry ministry, available on the first or third Thursday of the month.

 Quest